- Academic Affairs

 Students Get Out What They Put In

-We’re happy to be here as a reference or guide, but ultimately, the real work it still done by the students.
+We’re happy to be here as a reference or guide, but ultimately the real work is done by the students.
 The key is in what happens after the consultation.
 Have the students made an effort to use the self-editing strategies we recommended?
 Are they taking the time to do a final proofreading before submission?
 Are they using the handouts we gave them or participating in our online workshops?

 We’re Only Qualified to Help with Writing